xbeat/Machine-Learning/README.md

 Clustering is an unsupervised machine learning technique used to group similar data points together.
 While there are various clustering algorithms, this presentation will focus on the K-means algorithm, which is one of the most commonly used clustering methods due to its simplicity and effectiveness.

+## Understanding Python Memory Leaks

+Memory Leaks in Python

+Memory leaks in Python are indeed possible, despite the presence of a garbage collector.
+While Python's automatic memory management helps prevent many common memory issues, it doesn't guarantee complete immunity from leaks.
+Long-running applications are particularly susceptible to these problems.
+Let's explore why memory leaks occur and how to address them.

 ## Exploring Byte Pair Encoding Tokenization with Python

 Introduction to Byte Pair Encoding (BPE)